-Verizon's acquisition of AWS spectrum from cable companies reportedly near FCC approvalAlex Wagner - Deputy Managing Editor, News Desk
+Verizon's acquisition of AWS spectrum from cable companies reportedly near FCC approvalAlex Wagner - Editorial Director of News and Content

 Back in December 2011, Verizon made some deals with various cable companies that would see the carrier acquiring AWS spectrum licenses in exchange for around $3.9 billion.
 The spectrum transfer has been the subject of quite a bit of debate since then, but according to Reuters, the Federal Communications Commission is ready to give Verizon the green light.
 The publication cites two sources who claim that the FCC plans to approve the acquisition.
 It's not quite a done deal yet, though, as one of the tipsters claims that the Justice Department has some concerns with the agreement.
 The DOJ is skeptical about Verizon's marketing deals with the cable companies, which it fears could lead to higher Internet prices, and that the entity consisting of Verizon and the cable firms that's meant to help develop new technologies could end up just keeping that tech for itself.